dankamongmen/notcurses/USAGE.md

 // 'n'.
 Start at the plane's 'begy'x'begx' coordinate (which must lie on the
 // plane), continuing for 'leny'x'lenx' cells.
 Either or both of 'leny' and
-// 'lenx' can be specified as 0 to go through the boundary of the plane. char* ncplane_contents(const struct ncplane* nc, unsigned begy, unsigned begx,
+// 'lenx' can be specified as 0 to go through the boundary of the plane.
+// -1 can be specified for 'begx'/'begy' to use the current cursor location. char* ncplane_contents(const struct ncplane* nc, int begy, int begx,
                        unsigned leny, unsigned lenx);

 // Manipulate the opaque user pointer associated with this plane.